Wade’s 101: Haiku retrospective 52

 all when we crash many times

-in so many ways? - to explore change
+in so many ways?

 A discarding of